-ART MAJOR - FALL Open to Grades: 10-12 Credit(s): 1 Course Number: 7150 Prerequisites: Foundation Color & D Color & D Teacher Re esign I Notes: Students may repeat this course meets of semester.
-If you want this course all sign up for Fall and Spring laily for one year, you must
+ART: HONORS ART FALL Open to Grades: 10-12 Credit(s): 1 Course Number: 7150 Prerequisites: Foundation Color & D Color & D Teacher Re esign I Notes: Students may repeat this c times.
+This course meets semester.
+If you want this course all sign up for Fall and Spring Humanities daily for one year, you must